In

 It

-is generally conjectured that cyanobacteria were the source of oxidants for banded
+is generally accepted that cyanobacteria were the source of oxidants for banded

-off the bacterial tree.
-This newly resolved tree shows that sulfur-oxidizing bacteria
+diverge off the bacterial tree.
+This newly resolved tree shows that sulfur-oxidizing

 and sulfate-reducing bacteria arose before cyanobacteria did.
 This mirrors the

-time, the isotopic fractionation of sulfur compounds becomes large, followed by
+time, the isotopic fractionation of sulfur compounds became large, followed

 at about 2.2 or 2.3 billion years ago.